 LAPAROSCOPE-ASSISTED VAGINAL HYSTERECTOMY (LAVH)

 Laparoscopically-assisted vaginal hysterectomy (LAVH) is a surgical procedure using a laparoscope (a thin, flexible tube containing a video camera) to guide the removal of the uterus and/or fallopian tubes and ovaries through the vagina (birth canal).
-During LAVH, several small incisions are made in the abdominal wall through which slender metal tubes known as “trocars” are inserted to provide passage for a laparoscope and other microsurgical tools.
+During LAVH, several small incisions are made in the abdominal wall through which slender metal tubes are known as “trocars” are inserted to provide passage for a laparoscope and other microsurgical tools.
 Next, the uterus is detached from the ligaments that attach it to other structures in the pelvis using the laparoscopic tools.
 The fallopian tubes and ovaries are also detached from their ligaments and blood supply.
 The organs and tissue are then removed through an incision made in the vagina.
-LAVH typically requires a one to three day hospital stay.
+LAVH typically requires a one to a three-day hospital stay.
 Complete recovery time is usually four weeks.

 ROBOTIC-ASSISTED LAPAROSCOPIC HYSTERECTOMY